MathiasFurenes/synology-arr-guide/README.md

 Please comment anything that would make it better.
 Things I should add, remove, change or other things.
 If you get stuck anywhere, you can always drop a comment with your problem I will try to get back to you.

 ## Note
 If you find any spelling mistakes, incorrect facts or anything I can improve in any way please let me know.
-I want to make this the best I can an d hope this can one day be a "definitive" guide for *arr apps on Synology.
+I want to make this the best I can and hope this can one day be a "definitive" guide for *arr apps on Synology.

 # HOW TO INSTALL A FULL ARR-STACK ON SYNOLOGY NAS RUNNING DSM 7.2